 David began his legal career in the Washington, D.C. and Northern Virginia, where he established himself as one of the most prolific and successful young trial attorneys in that region.
 In 2008, David returned to his home state of Kentucky for the opportunity to join PPOA and its group of trial attorneys.
 Since joining PPOA, David has limited his practice to complex litigation, and focuses primarily on defending hospitals, doctors, and other healthcare professionals in medical malpractice claims.
-He also has an active products liability practice, generally focusing on medical device litigation, and a toxic tort practice.
+He also has an active products liability practice, generally focusing on medical device litigation.

 David graduated from the University of Kentucky College of Law in 2001, where he was a member of the Journal of Natural Resources and Environmental Law.
 After completing a federal court clerkship and state court clerkship, he moved to the Washington, D.C. area to begin his career in private practice.
 He had an active litigation practice in Washington, D.C. and Northern Virginia for approximately seven years.
 During that time, he handled over 20 jury trials as lead counsel, all with successful outcomes for his clients.
 His practice was general insurance defense litigation, but he also handled products liability claims, toxic tort claims, construction claims, and minor criminal defense matters.